 - Stay in apartments over hotels.
 You will likely get more space for a better price and you don’t have to pay exorbitant hotel prices for room service.
 You can cook for yourself and save a ton of money on food.

 - Even if you are staying in a hotel, stock up on family essentials like water, milk and snacks in your room so that you’re not paying a hotel premium for those.
 And never, ever hit up the mini bar unless you want to pay $10 for a bar of candy!
+You can also make some tasty keto snacks on your own, that’s always a good idea.

 - Be strategic about looking for holiday deals.
 Use sites like Expedia and Hotels.com that allow you to specify price and star rating.
 Look for holiday packages and hotels offering free nights for a minimum number of nights stayed.